 “For where your treasure is, there your heart will be also.” – Matthew 6:21

-Courtesy of Fruitfulista
+Courtesy of Quote Fancy

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.” – Matthew 7:7

-Quoting from the bible, asking has always been one of the core tenets of success.
+Quoting from the Bible, asking has always been one of the core tenets of success.
 Time and time again, the people who make it a point to ask (and ask regularly) are the ones who tend to do better in almost any field in life – romance, school, work, social circles, and of course spirituality.